stan4dbunny/Portfolio/README.md

 ![image3](https://github.com/user-attachments/assets/388f33b4-fe1b-4415-a4a9-2237eb813a0c)

 # Global game jam: ["Gaia Complex: Unstable Core"](https://v3.globalgamejam.org/2023/games/untitled-0)
-We created a 2D platformer inspired by Celeste, where the user can jump around and use a grappling hook to evade obstacles and the ever-growing vines that trail after you.
-My contribition was mostly the movement of the player.
+With a team during 48 hours, I created a 2D platformer inspired by Celeste, where the user can jump around and use a grappling hook to evade obstacles and the ever-growing vines that trail after you.
+My contribition was mostly the movement of the player, such as the jumping and walking.
+This made me appreciate all the games I've played where I had taken the intuitive and good movement for granted.
+It was an interesting and fun experience!
 ![gaia](https://github.com/user-attachments/assets/441f2ad9-bd75-4417-a48c-2869565931db)